sharetribe/flex-docs/src/docs/concepts-transactions/transaction-process/index.md

 Another fundamental difference between transaction processes would be the direction of the transaction flow: does your marketplace use

-- a forward flow, where a provider creates a listing and a customer makes a booking or purchase
+- a regular flow, where a provider creates a listing and a customer makes a booking or purchase
-- or a reverse flow, where a customer creates a listing and a provider makes an offer.
+- or a reverse flow, where a customer creates a listing and a provider submits an offer.

-Out of the default processes in a Sharetribe marketplace, `default-negotiation` supports both forward and reverse flows.
-The other default processes only support a forward flow.
+Out of the default processes in a Sharetribe marketplace, `default-negotiation` supports both regular and reverse flows.
+The other default processes only support a regular flow.
 You can custom develop a process that supports either flow, or both of them.

 A smaller variation could be, for example, deciding if the provider has